 The transitional arrangements are critical for developers and builders planning current and future projects.
 Based on the best available information:

-- Plots registered after commencement must meet the full Future Homes Standard.
+- Projects submitted on or after 24 March 2027 must meet the full Future Homes Standard.

 - Transitional arrangements operate on an individual building basis, not site-wide.
-Each plot on a site is assessed independently based on its own registration date.
+Each plot on a site is assessed independently.

 Dual Methodology: SAP 10.3 and HEM